mirror/vbox/src/VBox/ValidationKit/utils/TestExecServ/vboxtxs-runvm-readme.txt

 7b. systemd: Link/copy the vboxtxs-runvm.system to [/usr]/lib/systemd/system/
     Enable the vboxtxs-runvm service, usually using:
        systemctl enable vboxtxs-runvm
-8. Check the cdrom location in /opt/validationkit/linux/vboxtxs-runvm and fix it so it's correct.
+8. Check the cdrom location and /dev/kmsg equivalent of your linux distro in /opt/validationkit/linux/vboxtxs-runvm and fix it so it's correct.
 9.  reboot / done.

 TODO: Document other OSes as we add them.